-- 35 Labette County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Labette County residents saw KU Medical Center health care providers 21 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 - 17 Labette County residents took part in Midwest Cancer Alliance cancer prevention outreach screenings in FY15.

 Are we forgetting anything?

 Please fill out the form below with any information that we are missing for this county.